10 Creative Ways to Pay for Down Payment and Closing Costs

 Down payment and closing cost assistance programs are also available options, but only if you meet the income and loan amount limits.

-I really want to dig deeper and talk about sources that can be used for down payment or closing costs that you might not have thought of.
+I want to dig deeper and discuss sources that can be used for down payment or closing costs that you might not have thought of.
 Here’s a list of 10 common and creative ways to come up with these funds.

 1. Personal Savings

-Funds that come from a personal banking account must be in account for a minimum of 60 days prior to acceptance of your offer.
+Funds that come from a personal banking account must be in the account for a minimum of 60 days before acceptance of your offer.

 This is called “seasoning” your funds.
 2 months of bank statements are used to show that you’ve saved this money and maintained your balances for at least 60 days.